tfpf/graph-plot/README.md

 supported.
 Other projections can also be used, but their beautification may not happen automatically.

+## Interactive Plots
+It is possible to interactively control your plots, as seen in the image above.
+`TkAgg` or `TkCairo` are probably the best backends to use for interactive plots.
+(Luckily, `TkAgg` is the default backend Matplotlib uses.
+Usually).
+If you use any other backend, the plot window will be frozen.
+(It won't respond to GUI events like mouse clicks and key presses, although it _will_ get updated when you enter values into the interactive GUI.)

+To see how interactive plots can be created, check `examples.py`.

 ## Fonts
 Using a good font can significantly improve the appearance of your plot.
 (Check out the [gallery](#gallery).
 The font used in those plots is